logoHouses in the English countryside

 Student worksheet

-WHAT FUTURE FOR THE COUNTRY?
+A FUTURE IN THE COUNTRY?

 Read the article, then decide whether these statements are right or wrong.